-Clark, Elmer S., Jr.(born: 1929 - died: 2016)
+Clark, Elmer S., Jr.(born: Oct.
+6, 1929 - died: Apr.
+10, 2016)

-In addition, Clark was owner and trainer of his own racehorses beginning in 1962, he received his trainer's license in Chicago and raced his thoroughbred horses in locations such as Chicago, Detroit, and Atlantic City, and he raced his horses in Canada.
+In addition, Clark was owner and trainer of his own racehorses beginning in 1962.
+He received his trainer's license in Chicago, racing his thoroughbred horses in locations such as Chicago, Detroit, and Atlantic City, as well as in Canada.
 He bought yearlings and trained them himself.
-His first horse was named Calico, and a few of the other horses were named Super Chief, Road Man, and the last horse he owned was Mr. Bo Jo.
-Clark was fairly successful with his racehorses, and had 30-40 winners including the horse Tide Me Over, and in 1990, he retired from the horse industry.
+His first horse was named Calico; his other horses included Super Chief, Road Man, and, his last horse, Mr. Bo Jo.
+Clark was fairly successful with his racehorses, with 30-40 winners, including Tide Me Over.
+In 1990, he retired from the horse industry.

-Clark left the racetrack to go to college, he was the first member of his family to attend college.
+Clark left the racetrack to go to college, becoming the first member of his family to attend college.
 He enrolled at Kentucky State [now Kentucky State University] in 1948 on a football scholarship; he had graduated from old Dunbar High School in Lexington, where he was coached in football by Norman Passmore and in basketball by S. T. Roach.
-In college, Clark was the quarterback of the football team that won the 1948 post-season tournament known as Little Brown Jug, the opponent was Tennessee State A & I [now Tennessee State University].
-His team also won the Vulcan Bowl in January of 1949, playing against North Carolina A & T. After one year at Kentucky State College, Clark went back to working with horses for a year, and in 1951, he was drafted into the U.S. Army and served until 1953.
-Clark boxed some while he was in the Army.
-He fought in three battles during the Korean War and received an Honorable Discharge.
+In college, Clark was the quarterback of the football team that won the 1948 post-season tournament known as Little Brown Jug, defeating Tennessee State A & I [now Tennessee State University].
+His team also won the Vulcan Bowl in January 1949, defeating North Carolina A & T. After one year at Kentucky State College, Clark went back to working with horses for a year, and in 1951 was drafted into the U.S. Army, serving until 1953.
+Clark boxed some while in the Army.
+He fought in three battles during the Korean War and received an honorable discharge.

 Elmer S. Clark, Jr. was recognized by the Bluegrass Black Business Association in 1993 as an outstanding African American owner and trainer of thoroughbred horses.
 In 1996, Clark was recognized at Pimlico Race Track in Baltimore, MD as an outstanding racehorse owner and trainer.

 This entry was suggested by Gregory Clark, the son of Catherine and Elmer S. Clark, Jr. Gregory Clark provided background information and copies of literature, letters, and an article citation.
-Additional information was acquired via a telephone interview with Elmer S. Clark, Jr. on 01/24/2012.
-See also Elmer S. Clark Jr. in the online Daily Racing Form dated between 1977-1987; see M. Davis, "Horseman knows the Rest of the Story," Lexington Herald-Leader, 10/10/2004, p.
-C1; and L. Shulman, "Last of a breed," Blood-Horse, 03/08/2003, pp. 1392-1394 & p.1396.
+Additional information was acquired via a telephone interview with Elmer S. Clark, Jr. on 1/24/2012.
+See also Elmer S. Clark Jr. in the online Daily Racing Form issues dated between 1977-1987; M. Davis, "Horseman knows the Rest of the Story," Lexington Herald-Leader, 10/10/2004, p.
+C1; and L. Shulman, "Last of a breed," Blood-Horse, 3/8/2003, pp. 1392-1394, 1396.